-To fully establish your milk supply and to maximize your baby's comfort with nursing, breast-feed exclusively for the first three to six weeks.
+The American Academy of Pediatrics recommends breastfeeding exclusively for the first 6 months.
+To fully establish your milk supply and to maximize your baby's comfort with nursing, try to breastfeed exclusively at least for the first 3 to 6 weeks.
 Avoid using bottles during this time; most healthy full term babies get all the nutrition they need from breast milk.
 After breast-feeding is well established, you may even want to pump your breasts regularly and store the milk in bottles for later feeding.

 Although you can't see how much breast milk your baby takes in each time, there are several signs that breast-feeding is going well and your baby is getting enough.

 - Wet diapers.
 Your baby should have at least one to two wet diapers for the first two days and then, starting the third day, at least six wet diapers per day (24 hours).
 With disposable diapers that wick away any wetness, sometimes the best way to tell if there is urine in it is by checking to see if it's heavier, or feeling the outside of the crotch for warmth.

 - Stools.
 During the first week of life, your baby should have two or more stools per day.
 The initial thick, dark, sticky, greenish-black meconium stools should change to loose, yellow-green, seedy stools by the third or fourth day.
 During the second and third week, the number of mustard-colored stools should increase to four or more per day.
 Many breast-fed babies actually poop each time they nurse.
 Some breastfed babies, however, poop once a day or less.
 If it's a lot, and if it's yellow and seedy, it's probably fine, but check with your doctor to be sure.